pyuvarajan/Test-local/rel_train.md

 5. Present the design during the review meeting.
 If there are multiple open questions at the end of meeting, schedule offline discussion with the reviewers and address them.
 6. Address the review comments and ensure that the HLD is merged.

 All of the above design activities should be completed before fourth month of a release.
-Example : For 202012 release, design PR should be merged latest by Oct2020.
+For example the design PR for 202012 release should be merged latest by Oct2020.

 ```
 Example Feature : Dynamic Port Breakout - developed for 202006 release